At a Glance

-- An international Ph.D. candidate studying statistics from China, conducting fieldwork in Poland.
+- An international Ph.D. candidate studying decolonial theories at the International Summer School in Spain

 Potential applicants are encouraged to meet with the program manager to determine if their opportunity is eligible for funding.

 - Application form, including major, name and contact information